 - Confidential or exempt Information: Where there is an intention to consider matters in private, i.e. information that is confidential or exempt, then 28 days clear notice must be given through inclusion on the "Notification of intention for Cabinet to consider matters in private".
-See Section C2 Access to Information for more details. - Prior to any decision being taken by the Executive, the relevant Chief Officer shall ensure that the relevant Cabinet Member, Head of Paid Service, the Monitoring Officer and the Chief Finance Officer are properly consulted, well in advance of any relevant report, for any advice that they may, collectively or individually, wish to give.
+See Section C2 Access to Information for more details. - Prior to any decision being taken by the Executive, the relevant Chief Officer shall ensure that the relevant Cabinet Member, Head of Paid Service, the Monitoring Officer and the Executive Director, Finance are properly consulted, well in advance of any relevant report, for any advice that they may, collectively or individually, wish to give.
 The Chief Officer shall also ensure such advice is properly reflected in any report to the Executive.
-In appropriate circumstances, the Chief Officer shall also ensure the Assistant Director, Corporate Communications is consulted before any Executive decision is taken. - vii.
-Taking a decision: - Executive decisions shall only be taken by Cabinet based on written report(s) from Chief Officers and after any appropriate advice from the Head of Paid Service, Monitoring Officer and Chief Finance Officer.
-All reports are to be presented in the template prescribed by the City Solicitor. - Cabinet decisions are only effective and actionable provided they are taken in accordance with this Constitution, and when posted on the Council's website by Committee Services and following the call-in process. - No report to the Executive or any Executive decision shall be deliberately subdivided by any Member/Officer to circumvent the "key decisions" definition. - Members are reminded of their Corporate Parenting responsibility when considering Cabinet reports.
+In appropriate circumstances, the Chief Officer shall also ensure the Assistant Director, Corporate Communications is consulted before any Executive decision is taken.

+vii.
+Taking a decision:

+- Executive decisions shall only be taken by Cabinet based on written report(s) from Chief Officers and after any appropriate advice from the Head of Paid Service, Monitoring Officer and Executive Director, Finance.
+All reports are to be presented in the template prescribed by the Director of Legal. - Cabinet decisions are only effective and actionable provided they are taken in accordance with this Constitution, and when posted on the Council's website by Committee Services and following the call-in process. - No report to the Executive or any Executive decision shall be deliberately subdivided by any Member/Officer to circumvent the "key decisions" definition. - Members are reminded of their Corporate Parenting responsibility when considering Cabinet reports.
 Members should always consider what impact a particular decision may have on children in care, whether this is direct or indirect.
 If there are likely impacts, the Cabinet report should include this in the body of the report.
 "What does this mean for children in care?" should be considered at all times when carrying out council business. - viii.
-Decisions not on the Forward Plan: if a matter which is likely to be a key decision has not been included on the Forward Plan (see above) but it is impracticable to defer the decision, 42 then the decision may still be taken if: - a) the key decision must be taken because it is impracticable to defer the decision, in the opinion of the relevant officer; and - b) the relevant Officer (or his/her nominee) has informed, and received permission in writing from, the Chair of a relevant Overview and Scrutiny Committee or, if they are unable to act, the Lord Mayor (in their absence the Deputy Lord Mayor): and
+Decisions not on the Forward Plan: if a matter which is likely to be a key decision has not been included on the Forward Plan (see above) but it is impracticable to defer the decision, then the decision may still be taken if: - a) the key decision must be taken because it is impracticable to defer the decision, in the opinion of the relevant officer; and

-42 Regulation 10, The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012
+&lt;sup>42 Regulation 10, The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012